 Alternately, visit the lodge’s tranquil Butterfly House, a magical menagerie of colorful winged creatures.
 Here, in one of the largest butterfly breeding farms in Ecuador, you may see transparent, glass-wing butterflies, resplendent blue morphs, vibrant tiger longwings, and many others.

 Tribal residents of the Amazon Rainforests also inspire fascination.
 Amazonian Kichwas have lived along the Napo River’s banks for centuries.
 Until relatively recently, they—like other tribes up and down the Amazon and its tributaries—lived their days in a pure and primitive state, untouched by civilization as we know it.
 As modern man encroached, they imposed their moral and religious values on the tribes and exploited their resources for profit.

 Many tribes survived.
 And though they can never again return to the ways of their ancestors, they strive to keep long-cherished traditions alive.
 The Kichwa, in particular, have had to fight to retain much of their land.
 As recently as 1992, Ecuador returned 2.75 million acres of land to them.
 Their traditions are critical to understanding the Amazon and you can examine them in depth at the Nueva Providencia Kichwa Interpretation Center.
 A group of local women are on hand here to share intimate details of their customs, cuisine and culture.
 You can support them and their tribes by purchasing their handmade crafts.

 Magnificent beauty … an immersive lodge expedition … fascinating cultures clinging to tradition.
-We invite you to join us on our Galapagos, Ecuador, Andes & Amazon adventure!
+Visit this magnificent country with Gate 1 Travel!